Best of NYC in 10 Days

 Manhattan (Uptown to Downtown)

 • Central Park We just went on a few strolls through the park and sat down to read, which is very nice when you’ve been exploring for a few days.
 You can also rent Citibikes or sit on a carriage if you wish to do so.
-Umpire Rock is a fun place to go to as you can see the contrast of the sky scrapers in the background and the park in the foreground.)
+Umpire Rock is a fun place to go to as you can see the contrast of the skyscrapers in the background and the park in the foreground.)
 Generally the more north you go, the less people there are.
-I love to walk around the Jacqueline Kennedy Onassis Reservoir at the top.
+I love to walk around the Jacqueline Kennedy Onassis Reservoir at the top and see the Conservatory Garden.

 • The Viand - A great diner

 • American Museum of Natural History If you are a history and animal fan, this is a great place for you to go to.
-They have all kinds of real stuffed animal collections.
-(Okay, we just spent like 5 minutes trying to figure out what you guys call those animals in exhibitions) Generally more an “old” museum with a lot of things to look at but not very interactive.
+They have all kinds of real stuffed animal collections, many of which were collected by legendary president Teddy Roosevelt himself.
+Generally more an “old” museum with a lot of things to look at but not very interactive.

 • The MoMA is short for Museum of Modern Art.
 If you are someone who enjoys the sometimes eccentric styles of modern art, you shouldn’t miss out on it.